 Yeah, it’s a huge oxymoron.
-Toorak might be the last place you’d think to hit the ground running for some op shop hoppin’.
-But LOOK AT THIS.
-The Toorak Opportunity Shop only stocks its shelves with an impressive league of quality, cared-for and preserved goodies that you’d swear were untouched.
+Toorak might be the last place you’d think to hit the ground running for some op shop hopping.
+But you'll be surprised to know the Toorak Opportunity Shop only stocks its shelves with an impressive league of quality, cared-for and preserved goodies that you’d swear were untouched.

 All of the loot you swipe at The Posh Opp Shoppe will go towards children living with disabilities.
 Sweet op-shop bargains for a good cause—that's the dream, right?
 These guys offer up a range of toys, children and adults clothing, jewellery and heaps more.
 Bring a big bag.

 Red Cross Op Shops

 These guys have a simple mantra to help you remember the difference between ‘donation’ versus ‘bin it’ pile: ‘If it’s good enough to give to a friend, it’s something we’d love’.
 The profits made here go to a whole crop of great causes, including disaster relief abroad.
 Take a stroll through a Red Cross Op Shop wonderland and you’ll get your Splendour get-up sorted while doing a good deed.